Marshmallow App

 Workshop alignment

-The goal here was to agree on a set information architecture to allow engineering to write up tech plans and unblock research/design which a clear vision of the product mapping.
+The goal was to establish a unified information architecture so engineering could write tech plans and research/design could move forward with a clearer discovery roadmap.

 Workshop outcomes